Robert Grevett

 Robert Gordon Grevett (24 November 1914 – 5 March 2004) was an English cricketer.
 Grevett was a right-handed batsman who bowled right-arm off break.
-He was born at Eastbourne, Sussex.
+He was born in Eastbourne, Sussex.

 Grevett made a single first-class appearance for Sussex against Oxford University at The Saffrons, Eastbourne, in 1939.
-Oxford University won the toss and elected to bat, scoring 178 in their first-innings.
-In response, Sussex made 169 in their first-innings, with Grevett, who batted at number three, being dismissed for a duck by David Macindoe.
-Oxford University made 324 in their second-innings, leaving Sussex with a target of 334 to win.
+Oxford University won the toss and elected to bat, scoring 178 in their first innings.
+In response, Sussex made 169 in their first innings, with Grevett, who batted at number three, being dismissed for a duck by David Macindoe.
+Oxford University made 324 in their second innings, leaving Sussex with a target of 334 to win.
 However, Sussex could only make 277 in their second-innings chase, with Grevett once again dismissed for a duck, this time off the bowling of Algernon Marsham.
 This was his only major appearance for Sussex.

 He died at Chertsey, Surrey, on 5 March 2004.
 His uncle, William Grevett, also played a single first-class match for Sussex.

+Background

+Robert Gordon Grevett was born on 24 November 1914 in Eastbourne.
+He came from a family long established in the area, with several generations living in Eastbourne.
+Among his relatives was William Sydney Gordon Grevett (25 October 1892 - 26 July 1967), who played a single first-class match for Sussex in 1922.